josepaulosa/SQL/README.md

 > - Create a new table, with the fields/columns of our interest, to combine the rows of both tables based on the same 'accident_index' using the Inner Join clause
 > - Compute the number of accidents by age band of driver and day of the week using the partition by clause
 > - Insert multiple rows into the new table
+> Note: I used ALIASES several times to improve quickness, readability and meaningfulness
 - - -
 - The RDBMS used was: **MySQL**
 - - - -